CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 The main issue I have with Edge 530 (and other Edge computers) is the impossibility of performing certain actions wirelessly using a smartphone app.

-For example, you have to download maps via a desktop app Garmin Express or adjust data fields on the device.
+For example, you have to download maps via a cable using a desktop app, Garmin Express, or adjust data fields on the device.
+Garmin is far behind Wahoo in this aspect.

 Garmin Edge 530 Alternatives